JesseBski/JesseBski.github.io/index.md

 # Projects
-> This section is where the real proof-of-work lives.
+> This section is where I update what I've been working on!
 Each project below will follow the same format: what I did, what tools I used, and what I learned.
 New projects go at the top.